Why Do My Testicles Hurt After Ejaculation?

 Other problems that can cause testicular pain include a hernia or other lumps.
 If you notice a lump, your doctor should take a careful examination of the area.
 You can try to reduce swelling by placing a rolled towel or athletic supporter under your scrotum.
 You can also try over-the-counter pain relievers like acetaminophen or ibuprofen.
 If the pain is severe and sudden, you should seek emergency treatment.
 This is a medical emergency because the spermatic cord can twist and cut off blood flow to the testicle, causing severe pain and swelling.

-Zobacz też: How Many Calories Does Ejaculation Burn?
+Zobacz też: How to Have Stronger Ejaculation

 Testicular torsion